noir-lang/noir/README.md

 ### Building against a different local/remote version of Barretenberg

-If you are working on this crate, it is likely that you want to incorporate changes from some other version of Barretenberg instead of the version this project is pinned against.

-To reference a different version of Barretenberg, you want to replace the lockfile version with your version.
+If you are working on this project and want a different version of Barretenberg (instead of the version this project is pinned against), you'll want to replace the lockfile version with your version.
 This can be done by running:

 ```sh
 nix flake lock --override-input barretenberg /absolute/path/to/your/barretenberg